Grant Major

-Grant Major (born 1955) is a production designer from New Zealand who is most famous for his work on The Lord of the Rings films.
+Grant McMillan Major (born 1955) is a production designer from New Zealand who is most famous for his work on The Lord of the Rings films.
 He won the Academy Award for Best Art Direction for The Lord of the Rings: The Return of the King.

 Major's early exposure to production design began when he joined art school in Auckland after completing his graduation, following which he got a job in the local television station as an assistant set designer.

+Recognition

+In the 2004 Queen's Birthday Honours, Major was appointed a Member of the New Zealand Order of Merit, for services to film.

 Oscar nominations

 All of these are in Best Art Direction (renamed to Best Production Design in 2012).